AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

    C.  :answer:`function X return Integer is (Object_C);`
    D.  None of the above

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Object_A is in the public part of P - visible to any unit that "with's" P`
+   A. :ada:`Object_A` is in the public part of :ada:`P` - visible to any unit that :ada:`with`'s :ada:`P`
-   B. :explanation:`Object_B is in the private part of P - visible in the private part or body of any descendant of P`
+   B. :ada:`Object_B` is in the private part of :ada:`P` - visible in the private part or body of any descendant of :ada:`P`
-   C. :explanation:`Object_C is in the body of P, so it is only visible in the body of P`
+   C. :ada:`Object_C` is in the body of :ada:`P`, so it is only visible in the body of :ada:`P`
-   D. :explanation:`A and B are both valid completions`
+   D. A and B are both valid completions

 ===================
 Private Children